Deutsche Telekom raids cash flow to drive U.S. growth

 "The dividend of 0.50 euros remains well covered for this year and next, with improving growth prospects thereafter," the analyst added.

-Deutsche Telekom shares were 4.7 percent higher by 9.30 a.m.
-GMT, outperforming the European sector index which was up 0.7 percent higher.
+Deutsche Telekom shares were 4.7 percent higher by 0530 ET, outperforming the European sector index .SXKP which was up 0.7 percent higher.

 TOP SPOT REGAINED